Vivir Para Ti

 Vivir Para Ti is an Argentine-Puerto Rican telenovela from 1982 and 1983.
 It starred Argentine actor Pablo Alarcón and Puerto Rican actress Camille Carrion, with a soundtrack song, also titled "Vivir Para Ti", sung by Carrion's then-common law husband Glenn Monroig.

-The show, which followed "Yo Se Que Mentia"s successful 1982 run, was shown on weekdays at Puerto Rican television's canal 4.
+The show, which followed Yo Se Que Mentias successful 1982 run, was shown on weekdays at Puerto Rican television's canal 4.
 Some fans and critics consider Vivir Para Ti to be the greatest telenovela ever produced in Puerto Rico.